farkinga/copypasta/ontario-thermostat.md

 ## tldr

-Program your thermostat for the following
+Program your thermostat for the following:

 - 12am: 73 F; 23 C
 - 7am: 78 F; 25.5C
 - 5pm: 79 F; 26 C
 - 7pm: 77 F; 25 C

+Then gradually change the schedule over the next few days - until you are comfortable.

 ## Who should read this?